Christmas Staircase Decorating On a Dime

-This year I was looking for something simpler.
+This year for my Christmas stairway I was looking for something simpler.

 When I used fake garlands, it was buy once and then use for years.
 They take time to fluff, make bows, add lights and then find big boxes to store them all when not in use.
 When we moved I made the decision to throw them out since they were getting old and dusty.